rshashik/ui-security/readme.md

 }
 ```

-2. dataMap: {type: object}(default null).
-This parametery is required. provide the keyAttribute and valueAttribute in response object.
+2. **dataMap:** {type: object}(default null).
+This parameter is required. provide the keyAttribute and valueAttribute in response object.
 These values are stored in security cache as key-value pair.

 ```js
 {